danger89/bitcoin-core-web-scraper/README.md

 # Bitcoin Core Web Scraper

-A script for web scraping and downloading the [BitCoin Core `bin`](https://bitcoincore.org/bin) directory.
+A script for web scraping and downloading the [Bitcoin Core `bin`](https://bitcoincore.org/bin) directory.
 Ideal for creating your own mirror!

 ## Usage